imp1sh/ansible_managemynetwork/roles/ansible_nftables/README.md

     saddr: "2a01:4348:aa08:1a03::2"
     comment: "Allow SSH old server ip"
 ```
 It's possible to use globally defined variables as source or destination addresses.
 That's possible for ports, too.
-Here's an example:
+Ideally you'd use some SSOT like Netbox.
+Here's a very unsophisticated example for using Ansible vars:
 ```
 nfvars:
   nets: